robotlolita/robotlolita.github.io/old-posts/2014-04-01-types-might-not-matter.md

 </dl>

 Quil has written as many languages as there are Lisp dialects.
 She knows *stuff*!
-You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+You can contact her on [Twitter](https:/twitter.com/robotlolita).
 {: .contact-footer}